-Items Recognised in Profit or Loss
+Items recognised in profit or loss

-- 58 Current and deferred tax shall be recognised as income or an expense and included in profit or loss for the period, except to the extent that the tax arises from: - (a) a transaction or event which is recognised, in the same or a different period, outside profit or loss, either in other comprehensive income or directly in equity (see paragraphs 61A to 65); or - (b) a business combination (see paragraphs 66 to 68). - 59 Most deferred tax liabilities and deferred tax assets arise where income or expense is included in accounting profit in one period, but is included in taxable profit (tax loss) in a different period.
+- Current and deferred tax shall be recognised as income or an expense and included in profit or loss for the period, except to the extent that the tax arises from: - (a) a transaction or event which is recognised, in the same or a different period, outside profit or loss, either in other comprehensive income or directly in equity (see paragraphs 61A-65); or - (b) a business combination (other than the acquisition by an investment entity, as defined in AASB 10 Consolidated Financial Statements, of a subsidiary that is required to be measured at fair value through profit or loss) (see paragraphs 66-68). - Most deferred tax liabilities and deferred tax assets arise where income or expense is included in accounting profit in one period, but is included in taxable profit (tax loss) in a different period.
 The resulting deferred tax is recognised in profit or loss.
-Examples are when:
+Examples are when: - (a) interest, royalty or dividend revenue is received in arrears and is included in accounting profit in accordance with AASB 15 Revenue from Contracts with Customers, AASB 139 Financial Instruments: Recognition and Measurement or AASB 9 Financial Instruments, as relevant, but is included in taxable profit (tax loss) on a cash basis; and - (b) costs of intangible assets have been capitalised in accordance with AASB 138 and are being amortised in profit or loss, but were deducted for tax purposes when they were incurred. - The carrying amount of deferred tax assets and liabilities may change even though there is no change in the amount of the related temporary differences.
+This can result, for example, from: - (a) a change in tax rates or tax laws;

-- (a) interest, royalty or dividend revenue is received in arrears and is included in accounting profit on a time apportionment basis in accordance with AASB 118 Revenue, but is included in taxable profit (tax loss) on a cash basis; and - (b) costs of intangible assets have been capitalised in accordance with AASB 138 and are being amortised in profit or loss, but were deducted for tax purposes when they were incurred. - The carrying amount of deferred tax assets and liabilities may change even though there is no change in the amount of the related temporary differences.
-This can result, for example, from: - (a) a change in tax rates or tax laws; - (b) a reassessment of the recoverability of deferred tax assets; or - (c) a change in the expected manner of recovery of an asset.
+- (b) a reassessment of the recoverability of deferred tax assets; or - (c) a change in the expected manner of recovery of an asset.